writememe/BlgNetAutoSol/3_Data_Models/README.md

 10.0.0.19 lab-junos-01.lab.dfjt.local
 10.0.0.1 dfjt-r001.lab.dfjt.local

+## Assumptions

+The following assumptions are made when using this playbook:
+- There is no existing BGP routing process on these routers, other than the ones specified in the data model.

 ## Playbooks

 At present, there are two playbooks which are used for the solution.
 They are explained in order below: